 Analytics extensions allow you to extend Tableau dynamic calculations in a workbook with languages like R and Python, with Einstein Discovery, and with other tools and platforms.
-These settings endpoints enable you to configure analytics extensions on your site in Tableau Online.
+These settings endpoints enable you to configure analytics extensions on your site in Tableau Cloud.
 For more information, see Analytics Extensions API(Link opens in a new window).

 For more information about user scenarios and configuring analytics connections in Tableau Desktop or for web authoring, see Pass Expressions with Analytics Extensions(Link opens in a new window), in the Tableau Desktop and Web Authoring Help.

 Note: Beginning in June 2021, you can create multiple analytics extensions connections for a site, including multiple connection for the same type of extension (you are presently limited to a single Einstein Discovery analytics extension for each site).
-For details, see What’s New in Tableau Online.
+For details, see What’s New in Tableau Cloud.

 Security requirements and configuration

 The server running the external service for analytics extensions must be configured with a valid TLS/SSL certificate from a trusted 3rd party certificate authority (CA).
-Tableau Online will not establish a connection with external servers that are configured with a self-signed certificate, a certificate from a private PKI, or a certificate that is not trusted by an established 3rd party CA.
+Tableau Cloud will not establish a connection with external servers that are configured with a self-signed certificate, a certificate from a private PKI, or a certificate that is not trusted by an established 3rd party CA.

 Safelist firewall configuration